twota/terms-of-service-and-privacy-policy/README.md

 ▪3rd Offense: Permanent ban.

 We reserve the right to enforce this policy at our discretion, based on user reports.
-By using the "Twota", you agree to engage with your active matches respectfully and refrain from ghosting.
+By using the “Twota”, you agree to engage with your active matches respectfully and refrain from ghosting.

 6. Content

 6.1 User-Generated Content

-You are solely responsible for any content you post, share, or transmit on "Twota" including text, images, voice recordings, and videos.
+You are solely responsible for any content you post, share, or transmit on “Twota” including text, images, voice recordings, and videos.

-To protect our users, "Twota" employs multiple safeguards and moderation mechanisms for user-generated content, including:
+To protect our users, “Twota” employs multiple safeguards and moderation mechanisms for user-generated content, including:

 ▪A filtering system (using AI and manual review) to detect and block objectionable material before it appears in public feeds.